peradnya/balinese-date-java-lib/README.md

     9. Rakam
 4. Get the BalineseDate(s) from selected Date and Filter __(NEW v0.2.0!)__

-## Import BalineseDate into Your Project
+## Import BalineseDate into Project

 BalineseDate Java Library use [Jitpack](https://jitpack.io/#com.gitlab.peradnya/balinese-date-java-lib) to publish the binary.